The history of Lothlorien:

 B. Blanke Beginning:

-B. Blanke grew up (in the musical sense) in the nineteen-seventies and hence he was influenced musically by Glitter Rock bands like
+B. Blanke grew up (in the musical sense) in the nineteen-seventies and hence he was influenced musically by Glitter Rock bands like T. Rex, The Sweet, Slade and by rock bands like Pink Floyd.

 But he was also influenced by singers - songwriters like Bob Dylan, Leonard Cohen, Simon & Garfunkel, Neil Diamond and German singers - songwriters like Klaus Hoffmann, Reinhard Mey and Mario Hene'.